sherrylzy/SCAN/README.md

 To fully understand SCAN's capabilities and limitations, we need to test it against a wider array of challenges.

 - **The Goal:** Move beyond the current datasets to establish more comprehensive and generalized performance claims.
-- **Proposed Solutions:**
-    - **Comparison with Diverse Robust Methods:** Benchmark SCAN against robust learning methods from other fields (e.g., noisy label learning in computer vision) that have been adapted for the audio domain.
+- **Future work direction: Comparison with Diverse Robust Methods.** Benchmark SCAN against robust learning methods from other fields (e.g., noisy label learning in computer vision) that have been adapted for the audio domain.
-    - **Controlled Noise Studies:** Conduct experiments on datasets with synthetically injected noise of various types (e.g., Gaussian, environmental, impulsive) and at precisely controlled signal-to-noise or corruption ratios.
-    - **Cross-Dataset Generalization Tests:** Evaluate the model's ability to generalize by training it on one type of machine/environment and testing it on another, which is a critical test for real-world deployment.